dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 The tag shape component will display four different images with possible shapes: a bone, a rectangle, a circle, and a heart.
 The user can select which shape they'd like for their custom pet tag.

 Download all four `.svg` images from the GitHub repository here: [`pet-tags-ngrx/src/assets/images/`](https://github.com/auth0-blog/pet-tags-ngrx/tree/master/src/assets/images).
-Place them in the `/src/assets/images` folder.
+Place them in your local `pet-tags-ngrx/src/assets/images` folder.

 ### Tag Shape Component TypeScript